ivanna-pt/shopify-final-pdp-task/README.md

 ## Project Overview

-This repository contains a final Product Detail Page (PDP) implementation for Shopify.
+This project was created to practice core Shopify theme development skills by building a complete Product Detail Page (PDP) using the Skeleton theme as a clean starting point.
-The goal of the task was to demonstrate scalable PDP architecture, accessibility best practices, and dynamic content management using metafields and metaobjects without third-party apps.
+The implementation demonstrates how product data, metafields, variants, and theme settings can be connected to the UI in a scalable and accessible way.

 ## Contents